obechhh/SistemesInteractius_240128/Delivery2_SheepRescue/readme.txt

 - Sheep Spawns are decreased overtime.
 As time passes sheeps spawn faster.
 - Sheeps speed is also defined by a random interval.
 - Added more sheepspawns to increase difficulty.
-- HayBale shooting interval decreases as time passes.
+- HayBale shooting interval decreases over time.
 So, u can shoot more bales in less time.
-- HayMachine horizontal movement speed increases as time pass, so u can move faster.
+- HayMachine horizontal movement speed increase as time pass, so u can move faster.
 - HayMachine can ran over the sheeps to ease the job to collect them.

 Features: